asciidoctor/gulp-asciidoctor/README.md

 ## Documentation

-More information can be found in the [documentation](./doc/documentation.adoc) an Github.
+More information can be found in the [documentation](./doc/documentation.adoc) on Github.